 Without Security, There Is No Trust

 This brings us back to trust, the number-one value at Salesforce.
 The previous figures are meant to factor in the indirect cost of rebuilding customer trust, but trust itself is hard to quantify.

 Salesforce changed the business world by convincing enterprise customers to store their data in the cloud.
 It was a tough sell at first, because many of these customers worried about the security of their data.
-But after years of innovating, building customer trust, and succeeding time and again, Salesforce proved that cloud computing is the best business platform.
+But after years of innovating, building customer trust, and succeeding over and over, Salesforce proved that cloud computing is the best business platform.

 At Salesforce, our customers’ success is our success—and yours.
 Salesforce customers purchase our services on a subscription model.
 If they can’t trust us—and you—to secure their data, they have no reason to stick around!

-As a Salesforce partner, you have an advantage: you’re building your apps on the Salesforce Platform.
+As a Salesforce partner, you have an advantage: you’re building your solutions on the Salesforce Platform.
 We built security into our platform so that you don’t have to do it all from scratch.
-However, we rely on you to use the platform to build your apps in a way that protects your customers’ data.
+However, we rely on you to use the platform to build your apps, components, and other solutions in ways that protect your customers’ data.
 To help you along the way, the Salesforce security team conducts rigorous reviews of all products before green-lighting them for AppExchange.

 For our AppExchange partners, passing the security review takes planning and effort, but the payoff is awesome.
 A passing grade demonstrates your commitment to your customers and adds real value to your product.
 Customers know that any offering on AppExchange provides the highest level of protection for their data.

 At Salesforce, we’re proud of the role we play in securing customer data.
 And we know that data security is a team effort.
 So we give you the tools necessary to implement security, and you can rely on them to build secure products.